makrai/notes/conia21-cross-ling-srl-unify-naacl.md

   top-3 edges with largest weight from the nodes of each inventory to the nodes of the English PropBank (Figure 2, left) and to the nodes of VerbAtlas (Figure 2, right)
-* e.g. the Chinese PropBank sense 开始.01 can correspond to both start.01 and
+* eg the Chinese PropBank sense 开始.01 can correspond to both start.01 and begin.01
-  begin.01
-* map senses from different languages and formalisms to the coarse-grained senses of VerbAtlas, even though the latter formalism is quite distant from the others as its frames are based on clustering WordNet synsets – sets of synonymous words – that share similar semantic behavior, rather than enumerating and defining all the possible senses of a lexeme as in the English and Chinese PropBanks
+* VerbAtlas is quite distant from the others as
+  * its frames are based on clustering WordNet synsets that share similar semantic behavior, rather than enumerating and defining all the possible senses of a lexeme as English and Chinese PropBanks
+* nL map senses from different languages and formalisms to the coarse-grained senses of VerbAtlas
 * our unified model is the first transfer-based tool to automatically align diverse linguistic resources across languages without relying on supervision